catseye/Tamsin/README.markdown

 identical to it to be on the input.
 If that expectation is met, it evaluates to that token.
 If not, it raises an error.

+Note that input into a Tamsin program is first broken up into tokens as specified by the gammar of Tamsin itself.
+This is a little restrictive, and is due to change at some point.

     | main = blerp.
     | blerp = "blerp".
     + blerp